HEPLean/HepLean/docs/index.markdown

 You can learn more about HepLean by reading: [2405.08863](https://inspirehep.net/literature/2787050), or contacting Joseph Tooby-Smith at: joseph at heplean dot com.

-# 6. How to get involved?
+# 6. How to get involved

 There are a number of different ways to get involved in HepLean depending on your background.